Dried-Fruit-and-Nut Health Bars

 - 1/2 teaspoon ground cinnamon

 Preheat oven to 350 degrees.
 Place dates in a small saucepan, cover with cold water, and bring to a simmer.
-Drain.
-Puree in a food processor until smooth.
+Drain reserving cooking water.
+Puree dates in a food processor with honey and 1/4 cup reserved cooking water until smooth.

-Coat an 8-inch square baking pan with cooking spray.
+Coat an 8-inch square baking pan with cooking spray and line with parchment paper leaving a 2-inch overhang on all sides.
 Mix oats or quinoa flakes, nuts, papaya, cherries, blueberries, bran, flaxseed, wheat germ, salt, and cinnamon in a large bowl.
-Mix in date puree and brown-rice syrup or honey.
+Mix in date puree.
+The mixture should be moist enough to hold together.
+If necessary, add up to 1/2 cup more cooking water.
 Press mixture into pan.

-Bake until center is firm and edges are golden, about 25 minutes.
+Bake until center is firm and edges are golden, about 20 to 25 minutes.
 Let cool in pan on a wire rack.
-Cut into 8 bars.
+Cut into 16 bars.